eden-brekke/reading-notes/code-301/class-02.md

 # Readings: State and Props
-Below you will find some reading material, code samples, and some additional resources that support today’s topic and the upcoming lecture.
+Below you will find some reading material, code samples, and some additional resources that support today’s topic and the upcoming lecture.<br>

 Review the Submission Instructions for guidance on completing and submitting this assignment.